You’ve Decided to Quit Smoking Weed – Cold Turkey or Gradually?

 Here’s the most important question: is your approach actually helping you quit?

-If you’re quitting weed gradually, are you allowing yourself more weed than you should be?
+If you’re quitting weed gradually, are you allowing yourself more marijuana than you should be?

 If you’re going to quit smoking weed cold turkey, are the withdrawal symptoms too much handle, causing you to relapse again and again?

 No matter what approach you try, observe and make notes on your progress.
 Understand what’s working for you and what isn’t.
 Get advice and support from other former pot smokers.
-Arm yourself with powerful tools, like Quit Marijuana: The Complete Guide, so that you can overcome your dependence on marijuana and take your life back into your own hands.
+Arm yourself with powerful tools, such as our complete program and the proper supplements so that you can overcome your dependence on marijuana and take your life back into your own hands, once and for all.